Johanna Jobin, Global Head Corporate Reputation & Responsibility; Biogen Inc.

-As Biogen’s new Director of Global EHS & Sustainability, Johanna will work to promote the company’s culture and vision on corporate citizenship by helping to implement global sustainability programs and initiatives, such as energy improvements to waste reductions, as well as driving employee and stakeholder engagement.
+As Biogen's new Director of Global EHS and Sustainability, Johanna will work to promote the company's culture and vision on corporate citizenship by helping to implement global sustainability programs and initiatives, such as energy improvements to waste reductions, as well as driving employee and stakeholder engagement.
 She is also responsible for the corporate citizenship reporting and carbon neutrality strategy.

-As the former Head of Corporate Responsibility & Community Affairs of EMD Millipore, the life science business of Merck KGaA, Darmstadt, Germany, Ms. Jobin led their corporate responsibility efforts, including the vision and strategic direction for environmental and social responsibility.
-Her responsibilities centered around strengthening the organization’s business performance by embedding sustainability into key business practices and overall culture.
+As the former Head of Corporate Responsibility and Community Affairs of EMD Millipore, the life science business of Merck KGaA, Darmstadt, Germany, Ms. Jobin led their corporate responsibility efforts, including the vision and strategic direction for environmental and social responsibility.
+Her responsibilities centered around strengthening the organization's business performance by embedding sustainability into key business practices and overall culture.
 Key programs she managed and supported included greenhouse gas management and energy, Design for Sustainability, community engagement, and access to health and shared value initiatives.